Jingpo people: Culture

+Languages

 Jingpo

 Jingpo proper (spelled Jinghpaw in Jinghpaw) is spoken by 1,500,000 people in Burma and by 150,000 people in China.
-It is classified as Sino-Tibetan, Tibeto-Burman, Kachin–Luic.
+It is classified as Sino-Tibetan, Tibeto-Burman, Kachin–Luic, and is more closely related to Tibeto-Burman languages spoken in northeastern India, like the Northern Naga languages.
 Jingpo proper is also understood by many speakers of Zaiwa.
-The standard Jingpo language taught in China is based on the dialect of Enkun (in Yingjiang – west-northwest part of Dehong Prefecture).
+The standard Jingpo dialect taught in China is based on the dialect of Enkun (in Yingjiang – west-northwest part of Dehong Prefecture).
+The Jingpo in India speak the Singpho dialect.
+Due to the dominance of Jingpo, it has been adopted as a common lingua franca among the Kachin peoples.
+Jingpo has significantly influenced the lexico-semantics of Zaiwa, Lhaovo, and Lacid, and to a lesser extent, Rawang and Lisu.

-There are around 100–200 Jingpo people who live in Taiwan: they can be found in Taipei, Kaohsiung, Pingtung, Taitung, and other cities.
-They are the descendants of 52 tribespeople who were members of the Yunnan People's Anti-Communist Volunteer Army who fled to Taiwan after the defeat of the Kuomintang in Mainland China.
-Every October, they host performances where they dance in traditional costumes.
-There is also a "Jingpo Taiwanese Friendship Association".

 Zaiwa

 Zaiwa (also spelled Tsaiwa; called Atsi in Jingpo proper, Zǎiwǎyǔ (载瓦语) in Chinese, and Zi in Burmese) is spoken by approximately 80,000 people in China and 30,000 people in Burma.
-It is classified as Sino-Tibetan, Tibeto-Burman, Yi-Burman, and Northern Burmic.
+It is classified as Sino-Tibetan, Tibeto-Burman, Yi-Burman, and Northern Burmic, and is closely related to the Burmese language.
 After the establishment of the People's Republic of China, a written language based on the dialect of the village of Longzhun (in Xishan district in Luxi county) and using the Latin alphabet was created and officially introduced in 1957.
+Due to language contact, Zaiwa has been significantly influenced by Jingpo, especially in terms of its lexicon and semantics.